socadk/design-practice-repository/background-information/README.md

 * [MAP Tutorial 2](https://microservice-api-patterns.org/patterns/tutorials/#tutorial-2) (not public yet, but access can be granted upon request) features a good share of the tasks describes in this repository.
 * The [Service Cutter Wiki](https://github.com/ServiceCutter/ServiceCutter/wiki) collects coupling criteria

-See this [presentation](https://sagra2016.files.wordpress.com/2016/10/zio-towardsopenleanarchitectureframework-sagranov2016v10p.pdf) and this [IFS website](https://ifs.hsr.ch/index.php?id=13195&L=4) for more pointers.
+See this [presentation](https://sagra2016.files.wordpress.com/2016/10/zio-towardsopenleanarchitectureframework-sagranov2016v10p.pdf) and this [IFS website](https://web.archive.org/web/20220117051549/https://ifs.hsr.ch/index.php?id=13195&L=4) (archived) for more pointers.

 ### Site Navigation